Daniel-Aragao/TogglToJira/README.md

 ```
 up-time 2023-01-06:2023-01-17
 ```
-> If the dates are equal the results will be empty
+> The second day is exclusive, if the dates are equal the results will be empty

 ### To push to Jira
 ```